Demand Gen

 Right, before we get into our three proven demand generation strategies, let’s bust a few demand generation marketing myths.
 We’re about to answer how to create a demand generation strategy and how not to create one.

-How to create a demand generation strategy?
+How to create a demand generation strategy: 3 key tactics

 A demand generation strategy is not one marketing method.
 There is no one thing you can do to create demand for your business.
 There’s no secret hack hidden behind the words demand gen. Instead, the best demand generation strategies are a collection of sales and marketing micro-strategies that have notoriously helped businesses to generate demand.